 At a recently widely discussed series of meetings among reinsurers some staggering focus problems came to the fore.
 These focus problems are perceived by the reinsurance industry as being the most likely to cause large future claims liability.
 Ranked in priority order, the risk industry rates building success on how well the building achieves:

-A. Human comfort (the prime directive)
+A. Human comfort (the prime directive, which includes thermal comfort and air quality)

 B. Human safety and health